elmnt/roundabout/README.md

 There are a lot sources for page weight tests, with varying methods and result classifications.
 This was one of many that I used.
 I also relied heavily on Chrome's Dev Tools.

-### Conclusions

-There's a pretty large gap between the ideals of lightweight, semantic, accessible web pages, and the demands of most client work.
-Features get added.
-Code gets bloated.
-Pages get heavier.

-This project was a reminder of the fundamental structure that needs to sit under the modern app-driven web experience today.
-Working toward minimalism under technical constraints is always good practice.

 ### Tools / Credit

 These are some of the resources I used to complete this project: